-The following table sets forth information regarding compensation awarded to, earned by, and paid to our nonemployee directors for the year ended December 31, 2020:
+The following table sets forth information regarding compensation awarded to, earned by, and paid to our nonemployee directors for the year ended December 31, 2021:

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$) (1) Total (\$)

-Kevin Churchwell, M.D.
-43,563(2) 29,411 72,974

-George Conrades 50,000(3) 29,411 79,411

-Marsha Fanucci 69,000 (4) 29,411 98,411

-Ole Isacson, M.D., Ph.D.
-43,563(5) 29,411 72,974

-Stephanie Lovell 42,500(6) 29,411 71,911
+Name Fees Earned or Paid in Cash (\$) Option Awards (\$) (1) Total (\$) Kevin Churchwell, M.D.
+33,333(2) 25,490 58,823 George Conrades 50,000(3) 25,490 75,490 Marsha Fanucci 69,000 (4) 25,490 94,490 Ole Isacson, M.D., Ph.D.
+45,000(5) 25,490 70,490 Stephanie Lovell 42,500(6) 25,490 67,990 Terrance McGuire 50,500(7) 25,490 75,990 Michael Mendelsohn, M.D.
+49,000(8) 25,490 74,490 Errol DeSouza, Ph.D.
+31,090 (9) 25,490 56,580

-Terrance McGuire 50,500 (7) 29,411 79,911

-Michael Mendelsohn, M.D.
-46,126 (8) 29,411 75,537

-Amy Schulman 45,000 (9) 29,411 74,411

-(1) On June 16, 2020, each non-employee director was granted a stock option to purchase 10,000 shares of the Company's common stock having an exercise price per share equal to the closing price on the grant date or \$4.46 per share.
-The stock option awards vest in full on the first anniversary of the grant date subject to the terms and conditions of the stock option award agreement and are all outstanding as of December 31, 2020 (other than those stock options granted to Ms. Schulman, who resigned from the Board on December 16, 2020).
+(1) On June 24, 2021, each non-employee director was granted a stock option to purchase 10,000 shares of the Company's common stock having an exercise price per share equal to the closing price on the grant date or \$3.97 per share.
+The stock option awards vest in full on the first anniversary of the grant date subject to the terms and conditions of the stock option award agreement and are all outstanding as of December 31, 2021 (other than those stock options granted to Dr. Churchwell, who resigned from the Board on August 18, 2021).
 The amounts in the above table reflect the fair value of stock option awards on the date of grant calculated in accordance with the provisions of Financial Accounting Standards Board Accounting Standard Codification Topic 718, Compensation-Stock Compensation.
-For a discussion of the assumptions used in the valuation of awards, see Note 9 to our consolidated and combined financial statements for the year ended December 31, 2020 included in our Annual Report on Form 10-K that we filed with the SEC on February 25, 2021.
+For a discussion of the assumptions used in the valuation of awards, see Note 9 to our consolidated and combined financial statements for the year ended December 31, 2021, included in our Annual Report on Form 10-K that we filed with the SEC on February 24, 2022.
 All values reported exclude the effects of potential forfeitures.

-(3) Mr. Conrades received this compensation for his service on our Board and as Chair of the Audit Committee.
+(2) Dr. Churchwell received this compensation for his service on our Board, as a member of the Science Committee and as Chair of the Compensation Committee.
+Dr. Churchwell resigned from the Board effective August 18, 2021.

-(4) Ms. Fanucci received this compensation for her service as Chair of our Board and as a member of the Nominating and Corporate Governance Committee.

-- (7) Mr. McGuire received this compensation for his service on our Board, as a member of the Audit Committee and as Chair of the Nominating and Corporate Governance Committee. - (8) Dr. Mendelsohn received this compensation for his service on our Board and as a member of the Nominating and Corporate Governance Committee and as Chair of the Science Committee. - (9) Ms. Schulman received this compensation for her service on our Board and as Chair of the Compensation Committee.
-Ms. Schulman resigned from the Board effective December 16, 2020.
+- (3) Mr. Conrades received this compensation for his service on our Board and as Chair of the Audit Committee. - (4) Ms. Fanucci received this compensation for her service as Chair of our Board and as a member of the Nominating and Corporate Governance Committee. - (5) Dr. Isacson received this compensation for his service on our Board and as a member of the Compensation Committee and as a member of the Science Committee. - (6) Ms. Lovell received this compensation for her service on our Board and as a member of the Audit Committee. - (7) Mr. McGuire received this compensation for his service on our Board, as a member of the Audit Committee and as Chair of the Nominating and Corporate Governance Committee. - (8) Dr. Mendelsohn received this compensation for his service on our Board and as a member of the Nominating and Corporate Governance Committee and as Chair of the Science Committee. - (9) Dr. De Souza received this compensation for his service on our Board, as a member of the Science Committee and as Chair of the Compensation Committee.